The Blackburn and District Blind Society Background Details.

-Blackburn & District Blind Society is a registered charity number 519938.
-We are a local society providing a number of services that support people in the community who are partially sighted, blind and may often have other disabilities.
+Blackburn and District Blind Society is a registered charity number 519938.
+We are a local society providing services that support people in the community who are partially sighted, blind and may often have other disabilities.

-We provide information, advice and signpost people and their families or carers to appropriate support services, we can provide information in various formats including large print, audio and Braille.
+We can provide information, advice and signpost people and their families or care givers to appropriate support services, we can provide information in various formats including large print, audio and Braille.

 We are the official agents for the British Wireless for the Blind, providing accessible radios free of charge to people who are registered blind.

-We have a range of equipment to purchase, talking clocks and watches, magnifying glasses, LED and Daylight lighting units, white canes, rollerball and assorted tips, liquid level indicators, bump-ons.
-We obtain specific items of equipment on request.
+We have a range of equipment to try or purchase including talking clocks and watches, magnifying glasses, LED and Daylight lighting units, white canes, rollerball and assorted tips, liquid level indicators, bump-ons and writing aids.
+We will obtain specific items of equipment on request.

-We run Vision Loss Support (VLS) sessions to provide advice and information for people with a sight loss, their family and carers and provide an opportunity to meet people with similar experiences.
-The sessions cover topics such as eye health, certification and registration, maintaining and improving independence, benefits and your rights and how to access statutory services and lots more including recreation activities, large print and talking newspapers, magazines and books.
+We run a Vision Loss Support (VLS) service to provide advice, information and demonstrations for people with a sight loss, their family and care givers.
+We will provide an opportunity to meet other people with similar experiences.
+We provide information that will cover topics such as eye health, certification and registration, maintaining and improving independence, benefits and your rights and how to access statutory services and lots more including recreation activities, availability of large print and talking newspapers, magazines and books.
 The service is also available at home for people with a mobility difficulty at a small charge.

 Our teams of volunteers operate the Blackburn and District Talking Newspaper based on the Lancashire Telegraph.
-We work with the pupils of Witton Park Academy in producing a monthly talking magazine.
+We also produce a monthly Talking Magazine taken from a wide variety of sources.
 Both are available digitally each week for a small annual subscription.

-We host coffee mornings each 2nd and 4th Thursday in the month including specialist information talks and trade equipment demonstrations.
-We have a number of computers for training or use by our members.
+We host coffee mornings on the 4th Thursday in the month that also including specialist information talks and trade equipment demonstrations and also sales of unwanted or outdated equipment.

-We host the local Macular Support Group for people with this condition where they can meet with other people with a similar condition and hear about ways that could improve their experiences.
-The group invites guest speakers from trade, social service, Blackburn with Darwen Council Support Services, Action for Blind People, other support agencies, charities and other suppliers of equipment demonstrations.
+We host the local Macular Support Group for people with this condition, where they can meet with others who have a similar condition and to hear about ways that could improve their experiences.
+The group invites guest speakers from social services, BwD Council Support Services, other support agencies and trade equipment demonstrations.

-We run a varied number of events and outings for our blind or visually impaired members, shopping trips, Museum visits, canal/lunch walks, fairs and street collections.
+We run a varied number of events and outings for our blind and visually impaired members, shopping trips, Museum visits, canal/lunch walks, fairs and street collections.

-We publish a quarterly newsletter containing society news and events, local and national news regarding vision related topics, including the latest developments in treatment and eye care.
+We publish a quarterly newsletter containing society news, events, local and national news regarding vision related topics, including the latest developments in treatment and eye care.